shehreendheda/katacoda-scenarios/slov2/slopractice/step5.md

    ![errorbudget-monitor-create](slopractice/assets/errorbudget-monitor-create.png)

-   The monitor status with will first read `NO DATA before it shows the actual monitor status.
+   The monitor status with will first read `NO DATA` before it shows the actual monitor status.

 6. Navigate to <a href="https://app.datadoghq.com/event/stream" target="_datadog">**Events**</a>.
 Browse the stream or search for `SLO` to see the <a href="https://docs.datadoghq.com/monitors/service_level_objectives/#slo-audit-events" target="_blank">audit events</a> for the SLOs and Monitors/Alerts you've created.

-Now that you've created the SLOs, let's add the SLOs to a Dashboard.
+Now that you've created the SLOs, let's add the SLOs to a dashboard.